Hans Pokora interview about Record Collector Dreams & beyond

 My worldwide collector friends alert me to the rarest and most obscure records and I receive many tape recordings from them.
 If it turns out to be something of interest, then I will try to secure a copy of the album for my own collection.

-8. 1001 RECORD COLLECTOR DREAMS is your first book, right?
-Please tell me about it…how did you decide to write a book?
+1001 RECORD COLLECTOR DREAMS is your first book, right?

 My first book was ‘Rare Record Cover Book,” which featured rare UK Beat Group albums.
 This was published in the mid-1990s.
 After this, I decided to start the ‘Record Collector Dreams’ series, featuring worldwide releases of the best in beat, psychedelic, folk, progressive, etc. For the new series of books, I shared all of my knowledge regarding rare/desirable releases and their values.

-9. You have a brand new one called 6001 RECORD COLLECTOR DREAMS.
-Would you like to talk about it?
+You have a brand new one: 6001 RECORD COLLECTOR DREAMS.

 In the latest book, I decided to showcase some very fine LPs from Africa and Thailand.
 Albums from these countries have really gained in popularity during the last few years and are highly sought after by collectors.

-10. Since I’m from Slovenia, I would like to know how did you got information from a folk psych band called Sedmina (I'm almost in the same town, that they were)?
+Since I’m from Slovenia, I would like to know how did you get information about our bands like for instance Sedmina?

 I’m in business as a freelancer and curator for music and psychedelic art.
 I’m also a fashion buyer and adviser.

-12. Did you release something else then RECORD COLLECTOR DREAMS?
+Did you release something else than RECORD COLLECTOR DREAMS?

 My start was in the 1980’s with a magazine helping to compile the rarest Beatles albums from around the world, similar to my “Rare Record Cover Book”.

-I’d eventually like to make all of my books available in the CD format.
+I’d eventually like to make all of my books available on CD.

 Lately, I’ve been very fascinated by the music of Waipot Petsuwan, Petch Pin Thong (Thailand), and BLO “Phase One”.
 I also like Ofege’s first album, Amanaz, Chrissy Zebby Tembo and Witch.

-15. Thank you very much for taking your time, Hans!
-Would you like to send a message to It’s Psychedelic Baby Magazine readers?
+Thank you very much for taking your time, Hans.

 Order Record Collector Dreams